 Marketing effects take place over an extended period of time.

-In marketing, one point that’s important to remember is that long-term planning should not necessarily be sacrificed for short-term gains.
+In marketing, long-term planning should not necessarily be sacrificed for short-term gains.

 Example: When a company holds a sale it may see increases to its balance sheet in the short-term, however in the long-run what it is actually doing is indirectly telling its customers that the best time to buy its products is when there’s a sale, hurting profits and their bottom line in the long-term.